huggingface/blog/sentiment-analysis-fhe.md

 Homomorphic encryption is a type of encryption that allows for computation on encrypted data without needing to decrypt it first.
 This makes it well-suited for applications where user's personal and potentially sensitive data is at risk (e.g. sentiment analysis of private messages).

-This blog post uses the [Concrete-ML library](https://github.com/zama-ai/concrete-ml), allowing data scientists to use machine learning models in homomorphic encryption settings without any prior knowledge of cryptography.
+This blog post uses the [Concrete-ML library](https://github.com/zama-ai/concrete-ml), allowing data scientists to use machine learning models in fully homomorphic encryption (FHE) settings without any prior knowledge of cryptography.
 We provide a practical tutorial on how to use the library to build a sentiment analysis model on encrypted data.

 The post covers: